postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

 You can connect to a local Redis instance over the network layer (TCP to the loopback interface) or through a unix socket file.

 In order to avoid the small overhead of TCP, we can configure Redis to accept direct socket connections.
-To do this, edit your `/etc/redis/redis.conf` file and comment out the `bind` and `port` directives and uncomment the two `unixsocket` directives.
+To do this, edit your `/etc/redis/redis.conf` file, comment out the `bind` and `port` directives and uncomment the two `unixsocket` directives.

 ```cfg
 # Accept connections on the specified port, default is 6379.